codefellows/setup-guide/code-301/2-database.md

 ### Windows/WSL Users

+**Complete the following sections of [Microsoft's directions](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-mongodb{:target="_blank"}) are completed.**

+- Install MongoDB
+- Add the init script to start MongoDB as a service

-Follow [Microsoft's directions](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-mongodb){:target="_blank"} to install MongoDB on WSL.
-Once you have finished, run `sudo service mongodb status` and you should see the status of `OK`; if not, run `sudo service mongodb start` to start up the database server.
+Once you have finished, run `sudo service mongodb status` and you should see the status of `[ OK ]` on the left side of the screen; if not, run `sudo service mongodb start` to start up the database server.

 ### Pure Linux Users